SenorAgosto/Swizzle/README.md

 - c++14
 - [UsingIntrusivePtrIn](https://github.com/paxos1977/UsingIntrusivePtrIn)
 - [boost](http://boost.org).
 Uses intrusive_ptr in production code by default.
 Uses filesystem, bind, and asio in example code.
-- [safe_numerics](https://github.com/robertramey/safe_numerics) will most likely be accepted to boost, but is currently in the incubator.
-Expecting headers to be in `boost/numeric/safe/`
 - [ObjectGraph](https://github.com/paxos1977/ObjectGraph)

 Used for unit testing on all platforms: